Creamen/git-sensible/README.md

 Feature           -----
 ```

-* *Master* hosts the **production** – the code that is currently being used by the end-user.
+* *Master* hosts the **production** – the code currently being used by the end-user.
-* *Release* is a branch off *develop*, which is given final QA, no new features, and is tagged with versioning.
+* *Release* branches off *develop*, which is given final QA, no new features, and is tagged with versioning.
-* *Develop* is a branch off *master*, and is where developers work to make changes and improvements to code.
+* *Develop* branches off *master*, and is where developers work to make changes and improvements to code.
 QA would most often be done here and in *release*.
-* *Feature* is a branch off *develop*.
+* *Feature* branches off *develop*.
 There are many features operating simultaneously – some by solo developers, and some by teams.
 They are merged into *develop* once finished.
-* *Hotfix* is a branch off *master*, and can be merged into *master* and *develop*.
+* *Hotfix* branches off *master*, and can be merged into *master* and *develop*.

 In comparison to [Github-flow](#Github-flow),  gitflow allows for stricter versioning and segregation of code.